Rule Breaker Snacks: Here's What Happened After Shark Tank

 What's next for Rule Breaker Snacks and Nancy Kalish?

-Rule Breaker Snacks has been in business for almost nine years and looks like it will remain in operation for the foreseeable future.
+Rule Breaker Snacks has been in business for a decade and looks like it will remain in operation for the foreseeable future.
 Kalish also appears to be still working to attract more investors.
-Earlier in 2023, Kalish told Vegpreneur, "We're growing like crazy, but like all companies in a growth phase, we need money to fund that growth so we can continue getting our delicious vegan, allergen-free, gluten-free snacks into the hands of people who want them."
+In 2023, Kalish told Vegpreneur, "We're growing like crazy, but like all companies in a growth phase, we need money to fund that growth so we can continue getting our delicious vegan, allergen-free, gluten-free snacks into the hands of people who want them."

 In the same interview, Kalish expressed her gratitude for the support she's received and mentioned her willingness to lend her expertise to other entrepreneurs, particularly vegan brands.
 She specifically notes that she's open to sharing her experience with crowdfunding, something she's demonstrated proficiency at through her company's success.